tezos/tezos-mirror/docs/user/key-management.rst

 --------------

-It is possible and advised to use a hardware wallet to manage your keys, Tezos' client supports the Ledger Nano S provided that you have the Tezos app installed.
+It is possible and advised to use a hardware wallet to manage your keys, Tezos' client supports Ledger Nano devices provided that you have a Tezos app installed.
-The app is developed by Obsidian Systems and they provide a comprehensive `tutorial on how to install it.
+The apps are developed by Obsidian Systems and they provide a comprehensive `tutorial on how to install it.
 <https://github.com/obsidiansystems/ledger-app-tezos>`_